Preeray/wine-quality-analysis/README.md

 - numpy
 - seaborn
 - matplotlib
+  (or you can also run this code in Google colab notebook as I did)

 ## Contributing
 Contributions are most welcome!
 Please feel free to submit a pull request or open an issue to discuss improvements or bugs.